ScotGovAnalysis/nrs-baby-names/README.md

         (e.g. commas and spaces)
 3. Update the code
       - `tickvals` in the plot
+      - Update the `Download the data` link
+      - Check and update the top names for the default display in `ui.R` & `server.R`
 4. Create a [feather
     file](https://blog.rstudio.com/2016/03/29/feather/) from the CSV
     file